 UAB Kompetencijos Ugdymo Centras is a dormant company which till June 2009 was providing consultancy and training services.
-UAB Verslo Investicijos was acquired in 2008 for the implementation of an investment project.
+UAB Versio Investicijos was acquired in 2008 for the implementation of an investment project.

-In July 2010 a not-for-profit organisation, VšĮ Ryšių Istorijos Muziejus, was founded for management of the Company's Communications History Museum in Kaunas.
-TEO LT, AB is a sole owner of VšĮ Ryšių Istorijos Muziejus.
+TEO LT, AB is a sole founder and owner of a not-for-profit organisation, VšĮ Ryšių Istorijos Muziejus, which manages the Company's Communications History Museum in Kaunas.